System Design & Delivery

 For each input problem, the system must produce exactly one of the following SZS status lines:

-• Valid proof: %SZS status Verified
+• Good proof: %SZS status Verified

-• Invalid proof: %SZS status FailedVerified
+• Bad proof: %SZS status FailedVerified

 Any other output will be treated as a failure for the corresponding problem.
+You can add additional information for the proof output by using :, for instance: %SZS status FailedVerified : Step s2 is incorrect

 System Evaluation